Sandaru-Lakmika/Sandaru-Lakmika/README.md

 ## Hi!👋 I'm Sandaru Gamage
+## 🔗 About Me
+I’m a Computer Engineering undergraduate and a passionate Graphic Designer on Fiverr.
+I love working on both **creative design projects** and **technical development projects**.

+🌱 Currently learning Web Development, C++, Java, and Machine Learning.
+⚡ Actively working on projects like **Car Service Booking System**, **FitEase**, and **BuildDora**.
+🎨 Over 100+ Fiverr projects completed with a 4.8★ rating, serving global clients.
+💻 Interested in combining **engineering, design, and marketing** into innovative solutions.

 <!--
 **Sandaru-Lakmika/Sandaru-Lakmika** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.